jean-technologies/jean-authentication-demo/README.md

-# 🧠 Jean Memory Demo - 5-Minute AI Chat
+# 🔐 Jean Memory Authentication Demo

-**A complete demo showing how to add personalized AI memory to any React application in just 5 lines of code.**
+**Minimal viable authentication with Jean Memory - secure OAuth 2.1 in just a few lines of code.**

 ---

 ## 🎯 What This Demo Shows

-This repository demonstrates:
+This repository demonstrates the **simplest possible authentication** using Jean Memory:
-- ✅ **Secure OAuth 2.1 authentication** with Google sign-in
+- ✅ **Secure OAuth 2.1 PKCE authentication** with Google sign-in
 - ✅ **Persistent user sessions** that survive browser refreshes
-- ✅ **Personalized AI chat** that remembers user context across conversations
 - ✅ **Universal identity** - same user account across all Jean Memory apps
 - ✅ **Zero authentication complexity** for developers
+- ✅ **Minimal code** - just the essentials

 ## 🚀 Quick Start